Rubber Bands FAQ

 Rubber derives from plants that grow best in an equatorial climate.
 Rubber bands are made from organic rubber because of its superior elasticity.
 Natural rubber comes from latex, a milky fluid composed primarily of water with a small amount of rubber and small amounts of resin, protein, sugar and mineral water.
 An interesting note is most non-synthetic industrial latex derives from the rubber tree.
 Various equatorial trees, shrubs and vines also product the substance.

-What does the manufacturing process consist?
+What does the manufacturing process consist of?

 There are 4 processes in making rubber bands.
 Below is the process broken up into 8 steps to help better understand each of the main processes.